-If you're interested in conducting a research project on site, or recruiting participants for a study, everything you need to know can be found in the CCFS Research Policies.
+If you are interested in conducting a research project on site, or recruiting participants for a study, please refer to the CCFS Research Policies.

-When you have all the information and are ready to apply to conduct your research, simply fill out the Application to Conduct Research or the Application to Recruit Participants and email it to the CCFS Advisory Comittee Chairperson.
+When you have all the information and are ready to apply to conduct your research, please complete the Application to Conduct Research or the Application to Recruit Participants and email it to the CCFS Advisory Committee Chairperson.